dev-ptera/banano-rpc-server/README.md

 # banano-rpc-server
-Server which runs locally, pairing with a banano node.
+# Server which runs locally, pairing with a local node.